-The Two-Step Self-Assessment
+First, Conduct a Two-Step Self-Assessment

-Before approaching your donor with a mega gift proposal, it’s essential to conduct a thorough self-assessment.
+Before approaching your donor with a Mega Gift proposal, it’s essential to conduct a thorough self-assessment.
 Here’s how:

 - Envision the End State: Imagine the donor has said yes.
-What would a press release announcing their mega gift look like?
+What would a press release announcing their Mega Gift look like?
 Write it out.
 This exercise helps you clarify the donor’s potential impact and the significance of the gift.

 To ensure your self-assessment aligns with the donor’s perspective, ask them directly.
 Here are some questions to consider: